 We have a lot of experience with the many different ways of staining a deck and by FAR, the stain stick is the best way from our experience.

 This year was the fastest, cleanest, and easiest time we have ever had.
 Loading the StainStick was a breeze and applying it was even easier.
-Since we did not have to deal with clogged sprayers, messy rollers or bending over with a paint brush we were able to complete the deck staining in half the time as the years past.
+Since we did not have to deal with clogged sprayers, messy rollers, or bending over with a paintbrush we were able to complete the deck staining in half the time as the years passed.
 Not to mention clean up was just as easy.

 We removed our hot tub this year and we had a big difference between the unexposed area underneath the hot tub and the other deck boards.

-We started by applying one coat of the stain to the unexposed wood and let it dry completely.
+We started by applying one coat of the stain to the unexposed wood and letting it dry completely.